locatable/splittable-docs/privacy-policy.md

   - If we make any changes to this privacy policy, we will post those changes on this page and update the modification date below
   - You can also view a history of changes to this document [on GitHub](https://github.com/locatable/splittable-docs)
-  - This privacy policy was last updated on: April 22nd, 2015.
+  - This privacy policy was last updated on: July 31st, 2015.